 Curriculum Intent, Implementation and Impact

-By the time children leave The Rosary, they will have mastered a range of skills that will support their future development.
+By the time children leave The Rosary, we intent that our pupils will have mastered a range of skills to support their future development.
 These are –

 - To have a sense of curiosity and enjoyment

 - To ask questions and to problem solve

 - To understand what it is to be a global citizen of the twenty first century

 - To have experience of cultural capital in a variety of different forms

 We use the National Curriculum to deliver our curriculum.
 Our pedagogy (practical approach to teaching and learning) is built on consistent principles.

 In implementing our curriculum, we ensure the following:

 - That links are made to previous learning, encouraging our children to wonder, to ponder, to question, to reason, and to clearly articulate their opinions